-The ECF sets out what all new teachers need to know and be able to do as they begin their careers.
+The Early Career Framework sets out what all new teachers need to know and be able to do as they begin their careers.
 It is one of the most significant reforms to the teaching profession in a generation, aimed at providing extended, evidence-based development that will produce better-trained teachers who are more likely to stay in the profession.

 1 .
 Two years of quality training